 Help consumers move towards healthy and tasty eating and promote sociable dining

-In the quest for healthy food that has a lower environmental impact and the need to feed 10 billion humans by 2050, a dietary transition is required particularly in Western countries.
-Amongst these necessary changes, experts are recommending that fruit, vegetable and pulse consumption will need to double in tandem with a 50% plus reduction in animal protein consumption (1).
-Aside from the positive health effects, the adoption of a flexitarian diet (2) reduces the carbon footprint by over 40%.
-To support this movement, in 2019 Groupe SEB finalized a “Healthy and sustainable recipe Charter”.
+To tackle the double challenge of providing healthy food that has a lower environmental impact and the need to feed 10 billion humans by 2050, a dietary transition is required particularly in Western countries.
+Amongst these necessary changes, experts are recommending that fruit, vegetable and pulse consumption will need to double in tandem with a reduction of over 50% in animal protein consumption (1).
+Aside from the positive health effects, the adoption of a fexitarian diet (2) reduces the carbon footprint by over 40% (3).

 1 healthy and sustainable recipe charter for the recipes in our products